Reviews You Can Rely On

 We found that flowing water sources are the easiest to collect from, followed by lakes and ponds.
 Shallow, non-flowing sources are a little difficult to collect from using the bag system as you need to be able to scoop it up from the source.
 In this case, you could use the straw to sip at it if needed.

 Overall, the setup is pretty straightforward.
-It typically took us about thirty seconds to set up for both squeeze and immediate filtration.
+Setting up for both squeeze and immediate filtration typically took about thirty seconds.
 We view this system as simple and easy to use.

 Ease of Filtration

 The filtration rate on the trail is pretty amazing.
-Simply set up your system by collecting some water and then squeezing it through the filter.
-The filtration process, when using the bag system, takes a little bit of patience and a firm grip.
+Simply set up your system by collecting water, then squeeze it through the filter.
+The filtration process takes a little patience and a firm grip when using the bag system.
 Other than that, it's pretty darn easy.

 This filtration system has a large surface area that enables a consistent and fast flow, making getting water easy.
 Drinking right through it provides a sufficient drink in just seconds.
 During our squeeze filtration tests, it only took about 40 seconds to filter one liter of water, which is significantly faster than other Sawyer products that are smaller without the advantage of a higher surface area.